Pro bono project … because one good turn deserves another!

 You know you want one!
 Why don’t you email Chameleon House today and secure your copy, and have that added bonus fuzzy feeling of knowing you are also supporting Chameleon House’s Living Skills Program.

 Does this story resonate with you?
 Is your organisation doing good things for people or planet and need a hand with promoting your work, particularly print-based material?

 We should chat!
-We are full of bright ideas and great solutions and very happy to talk about meeting your budget needs!
+We are full of bright ideas and great solutions and very happy to talk about meeting your needs whatever they are!